 I have been a computer science student for about as long as I’ve been blogging about laptops – I’m close to finishing my 2nd year.
 In that time, I’ve seen what laptops suit this course the best.
 Sadly, I bought my laptop before the course started and in a way, I’ve made some mistakes in my judgment – but I’m here to make sure you don’t make them.

-I’ll go in-depth on what type of laptop you should be looking for and at the end I’ll give a few of top-notch suggestions that I’d pick if I’d be buying a laptop today.
-As a final touch, I’ve attached a comparison spreadsheet with over 100 laptops that I’ve compared to reach my final recommendations.
+August 2017 update.
+I’ll go in-depth on what type of laptop you should be looking for and at the end, I’ll give a few of top-notch suggestions that I’d pick if I’d be buying a laptop today.

 Without further ado, let’s dive in.